Cosmological perturbations in Energy-Momentum Squared Gravity: Introduction

 Because these two families modify gravity in rather different ways, it is useful to adopt a clear terminology: in this work, we reserve the name ``EMSG'' for theories of the form $F\big(R,\;\mathcal{T}\big) = R + \eta\big(\mathcal{T}\big)^{n}$, $n\in\mathbb{R}$, so that EMSG denotes the whole class and the commonly studied cases $n=1$ (quadratic correction) and $n=\tfrac12$ (square-root scaling) are treated as representative sub-models.
 This choice is convenient because (i) the $\mathcal{T}$ coupling directly controls deviations that become important at high energy densities (early universe, compact objects), and (ii) the algebraic structure of the correction allows an ``effective fluid'' interpretation (effective $\bar\rho$, $\bar p$ and $\bar c_s^2$) that greatly simplifies the covariant perturbation analysis presented below.
 Nonetheless, both families have caveats: $f(R,T)$ models require careful handling of conservation laws and have been shown to face cosmological viability challenges in some parameterizations \cite{Barrientos2014,Velten2017}, while EMSG models must be scrutinized for consistent microphysical interpretation (choice of $\mathcal{L}_m$), stability and observational constraints at high densities \cite{Roshan2016,BoardBarrow2017}.
 On balance, using $F(R,\mathcal{T})$ as the study case is a good and transparent choice for scrutinizing high-density phenomenology and linear perturbations in a covariant, gauge-invariant way.

 For the study of cosmological perturbations, a number of complementary formalisms exist.
-The metric-based gauge-invariant approach (Bardeen variables) and the covariant 1+3 approach provide different but equivalent descriptions at linear order and are widely used in cosmology \cite{Bardeen1980,KodamaSasaki1984,Mukhanov1992,MaBertschinger1995}.
-The 1+3 covariant and gauge-invariant framework introduced and developed in Refs. \cite{StewartWalker1974,Ellis1989a,Ellis1989,Ellis1990,EllisLectures1991, Bruni:1992dg, Dunsby:1991xk, Tsagas2008} is particularly well suited to our goals because it employs physically transparent variables (such as the comoving fractional density gradient and expansion inhomogeneities), makes the role of kinematic quantities (expansion, shear, vorticity, acceleration) explicit, and avoids gauge ambiguities by construction.
-This approach also cleanly exposes couplings between scalar, vector and tensor sectors (for instance, the influence of vorticity on density gradients), is convenient for discussing long-wavelength limits, conserved quantities and invariant decompositions \cite{Ellis1989,Ellis1990,Dunsby1997}, and also admits a dynamical system and quantization approach \cite{Novello1995a,Novello1995b,Novello1996,NOvello2014}.
+The metric-based gauge-invariant approach (Bardeen variables) \cite{Bardeen1980,KodamaSasaki1984,Mukhanov1992,MaBertschinger1995,Malik:2008im} and the covariant 1+3 approach \cite{StewartWalker1974,Ellis1989a,Ellis1989,Ellis1990,EllisLectures1991, Bruni:1992dg, Dunsby:1991xk, Tsagas2008} provide different but equivalent descriptions at linear order and are widely used in cosmology.
+In particular, the 1+3 covariant and gauge-invariant framework is particularly well suited to our goals because it employs physically transparent variables (such as the comoving fractional density gradient and expansion inhomogeneities), makes the role of kinematic quantities (expansion, shear, vorticity, acceleration) explicit, and avoids gauge ambiguities by construction.
+This approach also cleanly exposes couplings between scalar, vector and tensor sectors (for instance, the influence of vorticity on density gradients), is convenient for discussing long-wavelength limits, conserved quantities and invariant decompositions \cite{Ellis1989,Ellis1990,Dunsby1997}, and has already proved useful in the covariant analysis of perturbations and dynamics in modified-gravity models, in particular in \(f(R)\) gravity \cite{JPhysA4025S40,PhysRevD83024030,CQG26235018}.
+It also admits a dynamical system and quantization approach \cite{Novello1995a,Novello1995b,Novello1996,NOvello2014}.